Fukaya category of Grassmannians: rectangles: Main theorems

-The target of both maps is $\mathbb{C}$, and it carries an action of the dihedral group $D_n$ by $2\pi /n$ counter-clockwise rotation and conjugation, which encodes the symmetries of the eigenvalues of $c_1\star$ on $\QH(\Gr(k,n))$ observed in Figure \ref{fig:flowers}.\\\\ One new ingredient of this section is an open embedding identifying the local systems of the Gelfand-Cetlin torus with the rectangular cluster chart $T_{G^R}$ of the mirror $\check{\Gr}(k,n)$ of Section \ref{Section2}.
-The embedding $\theta_R:(\mathbb{C}^\times)^{k(n-k)}\to\check{\Gr}(k,n)$ is defined by the equations
+The target of both maps is $\mathbb{C}$, and it carries an action of the dihedral group $D_n$ by $2\pi /n$ counter-clockwise rotation and conjugation, which encodes the symmetries of the eigenvalues of $c_1\star$ on $\QH(\Gr(k,n))$ observed in Figure \ref{fig:flowers}.